 Home-School liaison takes place in a variety of ways.
 Parents are encouraged to contact the school by telephone or by visiting (at a mutually agreed time).
 Parents are encouraged to visit the school on special occasions e.g. assemblies, fundraising events, performances etc. It is desirable for parents to attend the Annual Review of the Statement of Needs.

 The School will ask parents to sign a Home-School Agreement when their child is admitted to the school.

 The Local Authority is responsible for all admissions to our schools.
-Pupils referred to the schools have a Statement of Special Educational Needs.
+Pupils referred to the schools have a Educational Health And Care Plan.